You play heavy metal but your current sticks don’t feel right?

 Length: 16 1/2″ / 41.91 cm

-Danny Carey is the drummer from Tool:
+Danny Carey is Tool‘s drummer:

 Danny is a great drummer known for his groove and his powerful drumming with his repertoire of bands. [official site]